Canada: Lawmakers pass bill banning 'conversion therapy' | DW | 23.06.2021

 The bill defines conversion therapy as a practice "designed to change an individual's sexual orientation to heterosexual or gender identity to cisgender or to reduce non-heterosexual sexual attraction or sexual behavior."

-It would prevent forcing adults to undergo the practice against their will.
+It would also prevent forcing adults from undergoing the practice against their will.
 In addition, no one would be allowed to profit from or advertise it.

-According to an independent expert report to the UN, conversion attempts around the world can include beatings, rape, electrocution, forced medication, confinement, verbal humiliation, and other acts of physical, psychological, and sexual abuse.
+According to an independent expert report to the United Nations, conversion attempts around the world can include beatings, rape, electrocution, forced medication, confinement, verbal humiliation, and other acts of physical, psychological, and sexual abuse.

 A recent survey revealed that 47,000 Canadian men who identify as part of a minority sexuality group had been subjected to conversion therapy.